Skip to content

 Prerequisites

-This is an intermediate technical level course that includes equations that need to be solved with algebra.
-Individuals with some prior experience with fasteners and bolted joint design may find this course easier, but there is something everyone can learn from it.
+This is an intermediate technical-level course that includes equations that require algebraic solutions.
+Individuals with prior experience in fasteners or bolted joint design may find this course easier.
+However, there is something for everyone to learn.

 Online learning icon